mytbk/r2dumpbin/README.rst

 I wrote this script for working with the `coreboot <https://www.coreboot.org>`__ project to convert mrc.bin to assembly, so that I can link it with coreboot romstage, and convert some assembly code in it to C code, and at last, fully reverse all the code to readable C code.

+The script is tested in radare2 4.2.1 and r2pipe 1.4.2.
+Other version of r2 may break some things.

 What does this script do?
 ---------------------------